Principal Investigator

 Cait Lloyd – Lab Manager

 Cait graduated from the University of Dayton with her BS in Environmental Biology in 2019.
-After graduating, she joined the lab as a postbac researcher before returning again in the fall of 2021 as a full-time laboratory technician.
-She enjoys working closely with the grad students, assisting with any field and lab work, and managing all of the undergrad lab members.
+After graduating, she joined the lab as a temporary postbac researcher before returning again in the fall of 2021 as the lab’s full-time manager.
+She enjoys working closely with the grad students, assisting with field and lab work, and managing all of the undergrad lab members.

 Undergraduate Student Project Leaders